ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

        called, it appends information to a log file named ``log.launch_FV3LAM_wflow``.
    * - log.generate_FV3LAM_wflow
      - Log of the output from the experiment generation script (``generate_FV3LAM_wflow.py``)
-   * - nems.configure
+   * - rocoto_defns.yaml
-     - See :ref:`NEMS configuration file <ufs-wm:ufs-conf>`
+     - YAML file containing the YAML workflow definition from which the Rocoto XML file is created.
    * - suite_{CCPP}.xml
      - :term:`CCPP` suite definition file (:term:`SDF`) used by the forecast model
-   * - var_defns.sh
+   * - var_defns.yaml
-     - Shell script defining the experiment parameters.
-It contains all of the primary parameters specified in the default and user-specified configuration files plus many secondary parameters that are derived from the primary ones by the experiment generation script.
-This file is sourced by various other scripts in order to make all the experiment variables available to these scripts.
+     - YAML file containing the experiment parameters.
+It contains all of the primary parameters specified in the default and user-specified configuration files plus many secondary parameters that are derived from the primary ones by the experiment generation script based on from machine files and other settings.
-   * - YYYYMMDDHH
-     - Cycle directory (empty)

-In addition, running the SRW App in *community* mode creates the ``fix_am`` and ``fix_lam`` directories (see :numref:`Table %s <FixDirectories>`) in ``$EXPTDIR``.
-The ``fix_lam`` directory is initially empty but will contain some *fix* (time-independent) files after the grid, orography, and/or surface climatology generation tasks run.

-.. _FixDirectories:

-.. list-table:: *Description of the fix directories*
-   :widths: 33 67
-   :header-rows: 1

-   * - Directory Name
-     - Description
-   * - fix_am
-     - Directory containing the global fix (time-independent) data files.
-The experiment generation script symlinks these files from a machine-dependent system directory.
+       This file is the primary source of information on experiment variables used in the scripts at run time.
-   * - fix_lam
+   * - task_skip_coldstart_YYYYMMDDHHmm.txt
-     - Directory containing the regional fix (time-independent) data files that describe the regional grid, orography, and various surface climatology fields, as well as symlinks to pre-generated files.
+     - Flag file for cold start
+         ..
+COMMENT: Do we have more info on this...?

 Once the Rocoto workflow is launched, several files and directories are generated.
 A log file named ``log.launch_FV3LAM_wflow`` will be created (unless it already exists) in ``$EXPTDIR``.
 The first several workflow tasks (i.e., ``make_grid``, ``make_orog``, ``make_sfc_climo``, ``get_extrn_ics``, and ``get_extrn_lbcs``) are preprocessing tasks, and these tasks also result in the creation of new files and subdirectories, described in :numref:`Table %s <CreatedByWorkflow>`.